gourai2022/MedApp/README.md

 Introduction

-Medapp is a medical appointment booking site that facilitates to  booking appointment to specific doctor for specific doctors speciality.
-This site lets you list new patient and doctors, discover them, and list of all upcoming and past appointments.
+Medapp is a medical appointment booking API that facilitates to  booking appointment to specific doctor for specific doctors speciality.
+This API lets you list new patient and doctors, discover them.

 Here I build the data models to power the API endpoints for the Medapp site by connecting to a PostgreSQL database for storing, querying, and creating information about patient and doctor and appointments on Medapp.

 Overview

 This is a medical appointment booking app that allows patients to book appointments with doctors.
-The app has create, display, update, and delete functionality for patients, doctors, and appointments.
+The app has create, display, update, and delete functionality for patients, doctors, and appointments in JSONIFY format.

 Features —
 Patients can create a new account